Writing Better Prompts: How to Get More Out of AI Tools 2026

 The future goes beyond good prompts.
 We are evolving towards autonomous AI agents that perform complex tasks independently.
 Read more about this development in our article on autonomous AI and AI agents in marketing.

-For companies that want to be at the forefront, now is the time to build AI skills.
+For companies that want to lead the way, now is the time to build AI skills.
 Start with prompt engineering, but keep an eye on broader developments.

-From SEO to GEO: the future of findability
+From SEO to GEO: the future of discoverability

-Prompt engineering is also becoming crucial for GEO (Generative Engine Optimization) - optimizing for AI search engines such as ChatGPT, Claude and Perplexity.
+Prompt engineering is also becoming crucial for GEO (Generative Engine Optimization) - optimizing for AI search engines like ChatGPT, Claude, and Perplexity.
 Read our article on from SEO to GEO to be prepared for this shift.

-Writing better prompts is a skill you develop by practicing.
+Writing better prompts is a skill you develop through practice.
 Start with the ROCKET formula, build a small library of your best prompts, and experiment with advanced techniques as you become more comfortable.

-The difference between AI as a time-consuming toy or as a productivity booster lies in how you communicate with it.
-Invest in your prompt skills - the return is immediately visible.
+The difference between AI being a time-consuming toy or a productivity booster lies in how you communicate with it.
+Invest in your prompt skills – the return is immediately visible.

-For professional support with AI implementation in your company, check out our AI for growth services or schedule a free strategy consultation.
+For professional support with AI implementation in your business, check out our AI for growth services or schedule a free strategy consultation.

 Frequently asked questions about writing better prompts